 If you have coverage under Medicaid, it is important to let the Washington State Department of Social and Health Services (DSHS) know that your primary insurance, WSU Graduate Student Health Insurance, is not processed electronically; that way, they can set up appropriate claim processing that coordinates with your WSU coverage.
 Otherwise, your prescription benefits may not be processed in a timely manner.

 For more information, visit the Washington Health Care Authority.

 Graduate students who begin their studies during the summer session can enroll in summer medical insurance until the fall semester begins.
-Summer 2018 student and dependent enrollment form and rates.
+You can see rates and dates for Summer 2022 on the enrollment form.

 2020-2021 Plan Claims

 If you were enrolled in the 2020-2021 plan, you have up to one year to submit claims for medical services provided to you on or before August 15, 2021.
 Your insurance administrator is UnitedHealthcare StudentResources.